How To Successfully Implement An Employee Engagement Culture

 The knowledge economy, and the subsequent war for talent (well established as the key determinant of success or failure for the modern organization), has made employee engagement and retention graduate from something Human Resources did perfunctorily at the end of the year to a KPI that organizations need to track from the executive suite on down.
 In other words, the culture of the company has to embrace and embody it at all levels of the organizational hierarchy.

-This need to have been firmly established, organizations often struggle to implement and maintain such a culture.
-In many cases, the traditional HR function, built for an earlier era of top-down management, tries to tweak existing paradigms to fit it to the needs of a modern workforce.
+This needs to have been firmly established, organizations often struggle to implement and maintain such a culture.
+In many cases, the traditional HR function, built for an earlier era of top-down management, tries to tweak existing paradigms to fit the needs of a modern workforce.
 The inability to understand that the paradigm has shifted and that the old playbook has to be replaced with a fundamental re-think of what employees need from the workplace dooms most such efforts to failure.
-It’s important to consider employee engagement stats to develop employee engagement culture.
-Modify your process according to the latest trends in global job market.
+It’s important to consider employee engagement stats to develop an employee engagement culture.
+Modify your process according to the latest trends in the global job market.

 To operationalize an effective employee engagement culture, organizations need to cover the following salient aspects:

-• It flows from the top:
+It flows from the top:

 While the C-suite or the executive team cannot be expected to be engaged at all levels, the culture starts at the top and percolates down the hierarchy.
 Their responsibility is to ensure that they are keeping the next rung of leaders engaged and acting as coaches keeping their personal aspirations aligned with the organizations.
 Empowered leaders then become the best evangelists, and can make sure that they can implement the same within their teams, and then onwards.
 This is more effective than anything any employee handbook or corporate communication can ever achieve, by trying to enforce a rigid set of rules.

-• Communication is a two-way street:
+Communication is a two-way street:

-• Keeping it regular:
+Keeping it regular:

 Engaged employees are the ones who feel they have a voice, and that they are heard.
 The way to effectively implement such a system is not through a form-filling exercise once or twice a year.
 Instead, for managers, it should be a regular exercise done at an interpersonal level, with ongoing tracking of performance and feedback throughout the year.
 This makes sure that small problems are caught before they balloon into critical ones affecting overall team morale, and that managers can intervene not only as evaluators of performance, but as coaches who can listen empathetically, and act effectively.

-• The most personal is the most creative:
+The most personal is the most creative:

 Employees are most engaged when they can bring their complete selves to work, and organizations accept and embrace the diversity of individual backgrounds.
 Creating a culture of inclusion for expecting (and new) parents, minorities and people of all sexual orientations sends out the message that the goal of the organization is for human potential to be realized, and there are no rigid templates for that.
 Not only does it bring different viewpoints to the table, but it creates long-term bonds between employees and organizations.

-• There is a big world outside the box:
+There is a big world outside the box:

 The modern organization, more so than ever before, has to balance the current and strategic needs of the organization with the needs and aspirations of a workforce that is the key shaper of corporate destiny in the knowledge economy.
-The first step towards reconciling both is realizing that they cannot be held distinct from one another anymore, and tracking, measuring and optimizing for employee engagement is core to the health of a business.
+The first step towards reconciling both is realizing that they cannot be held distinct from one another anymore, and tracking, measuring, and optimizing for employee engagement is core to the health of a business.
 The steps outlined above show how, once organizations come to that realization, they can implement an employee engagement culture (in practice and in spirit) that can stand the test of time.

 Jobma is a next-generation recruiting technology.
 Our mission at Jobma is to reduce the distance between you and qualified candidates.

-Author Bio:Souvik Majumdar is Chief Customer Success of GroSum, a cloud-based performance management software that helps build a goal-oriented and continuous feedback-based work culture.
+Author Bio: Souvik Majumdar is Chief Customer Success of GroSum, a cloud-based performance management software that helps build a goal-oriented and continuous feedback-based work culture.
 He is passionate about employee engagement and has spent the last decade working with organizations to improve their performance management processes and implement online systems.

 Leave a Reply